FemboyKZ/docs/docs/wiki/cs2/binds.md

 FKZ does *not* offer support for any issues with these binds, you may still ask on our [Discord](https://discord.gg/fkz), but expect nothing.

+You can help us expand this list by creating an issue on our [GitHub](https://github.com/femboykz/docs/issues).

 ## List

 - [S1 Binds](/wiki/cs2/binds/s1) - Aliases that make binds function similar to how they do on Source 1 based games.